 Vacuum Processing Services

 The vacuum process is primarily suited for annealing or hardening a wide variety of materials.
-The special furnace is a sealed unit which uses a vacuum to remove air from the heating chamber.
-By doing so the material inside will stay exceptionally clean and scale free.
+A special furnace is a sealed unit that uses a vacuum to remove air from the heating chamber.
+By doing so the material inside will stay exceptionally clean and scale-free.

 At Precision Thermal Processing, materials can be heated up to 2250F and our furnaces can accommodate load sizes up to 2,000 lbs. with lengths up to 48”.